MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/fre-setup-sales-insight-app.md

 ## Prerequisites

-Verify the following requirements before setting up conversation intelligence for your organization:

-- Set up conversation intelligence from the Sales Hub app to select storage, grant app permissions, and define organization-level tracked keywords and competitors.
+Before you can set up the Conversation intelligence app, set up conversation intelligence from the Sales Hub app and configure storage, app permissions, and tracked keywords and competitors.
 This setup is mandatory to use conversation intelligence in the Sales Hub app and Conversation intelligence app.
 For more information, see [Set up conversation intelligence from the Sales Hub app](fre-setup-ci-sales-app.md).

 ## Configure conversation intelligence